misteridiot/humphry/README.md

 $ nano wpa_supplicant.conf
 ```

-3. Paste in the following, substituting the placeholders for your own wifi network name and password:
+3. Paste in the following, substituting the placeholders for your own wifi network name and password.
+When you're done press CTRL+X to exit and save in the /boot directory.

 ```
 network={